santa hat

 4. Set settings and train data set

-The amount of time you need to make a LoRA is primarily going to depend on how much time step 2 takes for you, and this can often be as low as "nothing", and how you acquire the training data for step 1.
-Overall I estimate that if I really wanted to (and I don't), with my experience level, I could probably cram out a LoRA for a character I knew and could easily find data for in about 30 minutes, plus the roughly 1 hour (and possibly another hour in queue if site is busy) it takes to train (an entirely hands off processing process).
+The amount of time you need to make a LoRA is primarily going to depend on how much time step 2 takes for you, which can often be as low as "nothing", and how you acquire the training data for step 1, with step 3 taking an amount of time that will depend in large part on your interface speed (how fast you can type, change tabs, etc.).
+Overall I estimate that if I really wanted to (and I don't), with my experience level, I could probably cram out a LoRA for a character I knew, could easily find data for, and wouldn't have trouble picking a set of tags for, in about 30 minutes, plus the roughly 1 hour (and possibly another hour in queue if site is busy) it takes to train after submitting everything (an entirely hands off processing process).

 This guide will be a bit long, but it's mainly so I can cover a lot of things that are only applicable to a limited number of LoRA types.